 - Reduce the use of fresh, powdered and processed cheese

 - Minimize storage and handling requirements

-- Improve profits with a price-stable ingredient
+- Use a price-stable ingredient

 - Use existing food production systems with ease

-- 9% less sodium
+- 10% less sodium

-- 17% reduction in fat
+- 25% reduction in fat

-- 11% fewer calories
+- 15% fewer calories

-Ideal applications for Grande Gusto include cheese sauces, nacho cheese, Queso sauces, savory fillings, cheese soups and more.
+Ideal applications for Grande Gusto include cheese sauces, nacho cheese, queso sauces, savory fillings, cheese soups and more.

 Learn more about the product improvements made possible by Grande Gusto – contact our team of food formulation experts today by clicking below!